Ever feel like a doormat?

 Now, I have spoken at length in this blog about how you have to learn to show your spouse love in their language, and how we need to make sure that we are loving our spouses, even if they are not showing us love.
 But that does not mean that I think we should be doormats or lose our self-respect.

-My mother, for instance, when she was married allowed herself to get walked all over, and tolerated really horrible behaviour on the part of my dad, because she was so scared of being left alone.
+My mother, for instance, when she was married, tolerated really horrible behaviour on the part of my dad, because she was so scared of being left alone.
 And in the end, all that bending over backwards did absolutely nothing.
+She has since become such a strong, wise woman of God, so God brought tremendous good out of a bad period of our life.
+But looking back, she wishes she had more backbone.

 James Dobson talked about this well in his book Love Must Be Tough.
 His central thesis was this: the whole way we do marriage counseling is backwards, because in the vast majority of troubled marriages, only one person is willing to work on things.
 The other doesn’t care if they’re hurting the spouse.
 They don’t care how the spouse feels.
 They don’t care what happens to the relationship, because they’ve become completely caught up in what they want.